-1. Form a committee comprised of three faculty members responsible for evaluating the quality of the project.
+- 1. Form a committee comprised of three faculty members responsible for evaluating the quality of the project.
 This should include 1) a tenured or tenure-track faculty member within the student's training area who will serve as the committee chair, 2) a faculty member from the student's major area in psychology, and 3) a faculty member from an area outside the major (within or outside of Psychology) who can provide breadth of perspective on the project.
 Additional faculty members may be included, if desired.
-If the project is

-- mentored by a faculty member not holding a tenured or tenure-track appointment, this person may serve as co-chair.
+If the project is mentored by a faculty member not holding a tenured or tenure-track appointment, this person may serve as co-chair.
 Students should inform the Graduate Staff Assistant when the committee is formed. - 2.
 Propose the Master's thesis project or otherwise obtain pre-approval of the project in consultation with the formed committee.
 This pre-approval is meant to identify a reasonable project and its scope, which can be completed by the end of the student's second year in the program.
 See Appendix A/area handbook for area-specific requirements for the pre-approval process.
 Students should inform the Graduate Staff Assistant when the pre-approval is obtained. - 3.
 Create written document describing the project in accordance with the proposal/preapproval. - 4.
 Orally defend the project.
 See Appendix A/area handbook for area-specific requirements for the defense.
-Students should inform the Graduate Staff Assistant three weeks prior to the scheduled date of the defense (this deadline is more flexible than that for other degree requirements, so let Sherri know if the defense needs to be scheduled more last-minute.)
+A majority of the committee members must vote that the student passes the defense.
+Students should inform the Graduate Staff Assistant three weeks prior to the scheduled date of the defense (this deadline is more flexible than that for other degree requirements, so let the Graduate Staff Assistant know if the defense needs to be scheduled more last-minute.)